 The alarm went off at 4 a.m.
 As usual, I was already waiting for it.
 That’s what happens when I’m looking forward to a fishing trip.
-The truck, trailer, and boat were all ready to go so that we could head out in to the Pacific before sunrise.
-We would float into what we call the “grey.”
+The truck, trailer, and boat were all ready to go so that we could head out into the Pacific before sunrise.

 We talked.
 We talked about our lives, our families, our futures.
 We told our hunting and fishing stories to one another.
 Sometimes we didn’t talk for a while; instead we just sat and soaked up a new day on the ocean.

 A pod of whales appeared close enough to enjoy and as we listened to the sound of their spouting, breaching, and falling back down in an explosion of water.
 Millions of tiny baitfish came to the surface being chased by sea lions and birds.

 We watched the birds dive until one got hooked on one of our squid baits.
 We were forced to reel it in and remove the hook while it thrashed and pecked our hands.
 Meanwhile, we just laughed and yelled at each other.